MLHale/nebraska-gencyber/README.md

 #### Teachers
 ![Teachers Week 2](./img/uno-camp-schedule-teachers-week2.png)

+# Camp Content
+The guides are organized by camp days and are available at the linked urls:

 ## Week One Events
 Teachers, for a full list of lessons in Week one, check out the [Teacher's Zone](./teachers/README.md)